The hand embroidery fabric used for cross stitch differs from what you would pick for surface embroidery.

 The photo below shows, from left to right, Aida 14 count, Linda evenweave, and a natural coloured 36 count linen.
 All of which comprise natural fibers.

 Hang on, 14 count, what is that all about?

 Counted thread embroidery works on fabric with an equal number of both horizontal and vertical threads per inch.
 The "count" of a fabric is determined by this figure.
 Fabrics with 14 to 36 threads per inch are most commonly used today.
 The higher the count, the smaller the stitches will be.
 The smaller the stitches are, the smaller the design will end up.

-This knowledge can prove useful if you have a pattern you wish to stitch, but it would turn out slightly too big for a frame you have at hand, if stitched on the recommended embroidery fabric.
-For example if your design is 140 stitches wide it will measure 10 inches on 14 count, or 8.75 inches if you swap to an 18 count cross stitch fabric.
+This knowledge can prove useful if you have a pattern you wish to stitch, but discover it would turn out slightly too large if stitched on the recommended fabric.
+For example, if your design is 140 stitches wide, it will measure 10 inches on 14 count, or 8.75 inches if you swap to an 18 count fabric.

 Don't want to do the calculations yourself?
 Use this free handy cross stitch calculator to do it for you!